takashi3001/takashi/README.md

-I am working at my own projets: pO - "projecto": Light, optimized, clean and fast text editor, made in python with qt5. webo - "webo!": Clean, optimized, light, and fast web browser, made with python and qt5. webo.rs - "webo!": Clean, optimized, light, and fast web browser, made with rust and iced (alpha, maybe change rust with go;).
+I am working at my own projets: pO - "projecto": Light, optimized, clean and fast text editor, made in python with qt5. webo - "webo!": Clean, optimized, light, and fast web browser, made with python and qt5. webo.go - "webo!": Clean, optimized, light, and fast web browser, made with go and iced (alpha, maybe change go with rust!).

 Connect with Me